Barthandelous01/redocx/README.md

 $ redocx -f path/to/input/file.docx [-o path/to/optional/output/file.txt]
 ```
 ## Installation
 There are two dependencies for `redocx`: `libzip` and `libxml2`.
+Both of these libraries must also be registered with pkg-config.
 How those two things are installed varies based on your system.
 For example:

 * MacOS
 ```bash